 Hoorah!
 I have finally found a sunscreen with a very high PPD, with no alcohol (I am sure they have reformulated it as there is no alcohol listed on the box I have), and suitable for my dry skin.
 I have tried a fair few physical ones, but they either broke me out or dried my skin further.
-This is fairly emollient, which sinks into my skin after leaving it for around 5/10 mins.
-No overwhelming sunscreen smell (just a smidge which dissipates quickly) no white cast, not sticky or shiny and fabulous under makeup.
-Has also played well with all of my foundations and doesn't feel like I want to scrape it off my skin by the end of the day.
+This gives no white cast, and fabulous under makeup (it can be fairly shiny with nothing over the top of it).
+It has also played well with all of my foundations and doesn't feel like I want to scrape it off my skin by the end of the day.
 As with most sunscreens I use an oil cleanser to remove.
 This also is meant to have skin brighteners and I will admit that my skin does seem brighter - even upon application.
 And the best thing about this?
-Its cheap as chips, and even cheaper with the numerous Boots vouchers given out, or the 3 for 2 deals.
-One tube lasts around a month (I have been using this for about that long), so I am very pleased with the cost of it!
+Its cheap as chips (for 50ml), and even cheaper with the numerous Boots vouchers given out, or the 3 for 2 deals.

 Ingredients for SPF 50+